near/docs/docs/validator/staking.md

 ### Nearup configurations
 1. Official Compiled Binary (Immediate updates by simply restarting)
-2. Locally Compiled Binary  (with --binary-path parameter recommended for validators) removes the dependency of the executable for validators and allows them to receive updates on their schedule.
+2. Locally Compiled Binary  (with --binary-path parameter recommended for validators)
+  - Removes the executable dependancy and allows validators to receive updates on their schedule.
+  - Git branch for betanet: `beta`, Git branch for testnet: `stable`
+    - Both branches should be comiled with `make release`

 ### Operating Systems
 A NEAR node can be setup on Linux, Mac, Windows Subsystem or Docker.
 To get started quickly Ubuntu is recommended.